Ruckus Networks: Further technology and products development

-On Jan 27, 2012, RUCKUS opened a new R&D center in Diamond District Office Building, Bangalore, India operations will be the company's first development centre in India, joining the company's four other R&D centres in Taiwan (Taipei), China (Shenzhen), Israel (Tel Aviv), and US (Sunnyvale, CA).
+On Jan 27, 2012, Ruckus opened a new R&D center in Diamond District Office Building, Bangalore, India operations will be the company's first development centre in India, joining the company's four other R&D centres in Taiwan (Taipei), China (Shenzhen), Israel (Tel Aviv), and US (Sunnyvale, CA).
 With 2013 YFind's acquisition, a R&D center in Singapore also added.

 IPO and awards

-RUCKUS went public on the New York Stock Exchange on November 16, 2012, under the symbol RKUS.
+Ruckus went public on the New York Stock Exchange on November 16, 2012, under the symbol RKUS.

-On 12 June 2012, In an awards gala in London, Global Telecoms Business recognized RUCKUS and Tikona Digital Networks for building world's largest outdoor wireless mesh network in India, naming the companies the winner of its 2012 Broadband Wireless Access Innovation award.
-Tikona network consisted of over 40,000 Ruckus ZoneFlex™ access points across 30 cities.
+On 12 June 2012, In an awards gala in London, Global Telecoms Business recognized Ruckus and Tikona Digital Networks for building world's largest outdoor wireless mesh network in India, naming the companies the winner of its 2012 Broadband Wireless Access Innovation award.
+Tikona network consisted of over 40,000 Ruckus ZoneFlex access points across 30 cities.

-IDC MarketScape: Worldwide Enterprise WLAN 2013-2014 Vendor Analysis” (doc #243354, September 2013) announced that RUCKUS is named as leader in WLAN market.
-The report had 3 vendors named as leaders including Cisco, RUCKUS and Aruba.
+IDC MarketScape: Worldwide Enterprise WLAN 2013-2014 Vendor Analysis (doc #243354, September 2013) announced that Ruckus is named as leader in WLAN market.
+The report named three vendors as leaders: Cisco, Ruckus, and Aruba.

 Acquisitions and mergers

 In 2006, the company acquired AirSpider Networks.

 In October 2011, the company acquired the India development centre of Intellinet Technologies Inc. Later that year, they acquired ComAbility.

-In 2013, RUCKUS acquired YFind Technologies Private Limited.
+In 2013, Ruckus acquired YFind Technologies Private Limited.

 In 2015, the company acquired Cloudpath Networks.

-On April 4, 2016, it was announced that Brocade Communications Systems had agreed to acquire RUCKUS for $1.5 billion.
+On April 4, 2016, it was announced that Brocade Communications Systems had agreed to acquire Ruckus for $1.5 billion.
 The deal was completed on May 27, 2016.

 In November 2016, Broadcom announced their intention to acquire Brocade for $5.9 billion.
 The deal was finalized on November 21, 2017.
-Broadcom said it would retain Brocade's fibre channel SAN switching business and divest Brocade's IP networking business – including the recently acquired Ruckus Wireless.
+Broadcom said it would retain Brocade's Fibre Channel SAN switching business and divest Brocade's IP networking business – including the recently acquired Ruckus Wireless.

 In February 2017, Arris International announced that it would acquire Broadcom's Ruckus Wireless and ICX® Switch businesses for $800 million.
 The deal was completed on December 1, 2017.

-In November 2018 it was announced that CommScope would purchase Arris group including RUCKUS Networks, for $7.4 billion.
+In November 2018 it was announced that CommScope would purchase Arris group including Ruckus Networks, for $7.4 billion.
 The acquisition was completed in April 2019.

+On April 30, 2026, it was announced that Belden Inc. would purchase Ruckus Networks for $1.85 billion.

 2018–present

-At MWC2018 at Barcelona, RUCKUS Networks announced the new CBRS LTE portfolio.
+At MWC2018 at Barcelona, Ruckus Networks announced the new CBRS LTE portfolio.
 U.S. Citizens Broadband Radio Service (CBRS) 3.5 GHz LTE access points and related cloud subscription services were introduced by Ruckus to enable enterprises to deploy private LTE network.
-RUCKUS conducted live demonstration at MWC'18.
+Ruckus conducted live demonstration at MWC'18.

-In December 2019, it was reported that a security researcher had found several vulnerabilities in the web user interface software that runs on a number of RUCKUS Wireless routers, which the company had since patched.
+In December 2019, it was reported that a security researcher had found several vulnerabilities in the web user interface software that runs on a number of Ruckus Wireless routers, which the company had since patched.